WellthCare

 1. Preventive and Wellness Services

 Under the Affordable Care Act (ACA), all non-grandfathered health plans must cover a set of recommended preventive services without charging a copayment or coinsurance, even if the annual deductible hasn't been met.
-This is a critical shift towards value-based care, aiming to catch health issues early.
-Covered services typically include:
+That shift—catching issues early—is the whole point.
+Covered services include:

 • Annual check-ups and immunizations: Routine physicals, well-child visits, and standard vaccinations.